Giving our brightest students a boost

 BC Hydro is proud to support education and skill development in B.C.'s First Nations communities.
 We are committed to developing a diverse and inclusive workforce which is representative of the communities we serve.

-Along with the other scholarships listed, BC Hydro Indigenous scholarships and bursaries are available to Status, Non-Status, Metis and Inuit students who are residents of B.C. and are enrolled in an accredited full-time post-secondary program.
-Students in Grade 12 planning to pursue a full-time, accredited post-secondary education within Canada are also eligible to apply.
+Along with the other scholarships listed, BC Hydro Indigenous scholarships and bursaries are available to Status, Non-Status, Metis and Inuit students who are residents of B.C. and are enrolled in an accredited post-secondary program.
+Students in Grade 12 planning to pursue an accredited post-secondary education within Canada are also eligible to apply.

 We offer the following scholarships and bursaries:

-- One Randy Brant Memorial scholarship based on a combination of academic achievement and outstanding community involvement.
+- One Randy Brant Memorial scholarship – awarded to our top applicant, based on a combination of academic achievement, community involvement, and pursuit of a BC Hydro career.

-- $5,000 scholarships allocated to students pursuing a degree related to BC Hydro careers.
+- $5,000 scholarships allocated to students pursuing an undergraduate or graduate degree with a full-time course load.

-- $2,000 bursaries allocated to students pursuing a diploma, certificate or trade program related to BC Hydro careers.
+- $2,000 bursaries allocated to students pursuing a diploma, certificate or trade program, or a part-time degree.

 BC Hydro Trades and Skilled Training Award